 Darvocet

 Darvocet was withdrawn from the U.S. market in 2010 after being on the list of Schedule 4 narcotics for many years.
 One reason is that it is very addictive.
-Also known as propoxyphene, Darvocet is sometimes combined with acetaminophen to create more of an analgesic effect.
-It was previously used to manage moderate to severe pain.7
+Also known as propoxyphene, Darvocet is sometimes combined with acetaminophen to create a more analgesic effect.
+It was previously used to manage moderate to severe pain.

 Darvocet is a drug many people misuse.
 Some take more than their prescription advises, crush it, snort it, and mix it with alcohol and other drugs.
-During the discontinuation of Darvocet, a research study found that 90% of those who misuse it switched to a different opioid rather than quit taking the drug.7
+Its side effects include:

 - Sleepiness